libChan/HIT-Machine-Learning/README.md

-# Machine-Learning

-# Projects and learning notes in Machine Learning class

 # README

 Used to record the experiment and learning notes in the machine learning course of Harbin Institute of Technology.